OldhamMade/oldhammade.github.io/_posts/2013-03-08-staying-up-to-date.md

     date -u --set="$2 $3"

 I've also added it to our cron.daily so there's no slip while the servers are running.

+On this particular server we were resource-limited, so installing `ntpd` wasn't an option.
+However, if you have the resources then this would be the preferred approach.